iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/core/index.rst

       :param ID_DATASET: Name of the dataset excluding extension (Note: must be a `txt` file).
       :type ID_DATASET: :obj:`str`
       :param PATH_DATA: Path to the dataset.
-Default is the PATH_TO_EUROMOD_PROJECT/Input folder.
+Default is the folder "PATH_TO_EUROMOD_PROJECT/Input".
       :type PATH_DATA: :obj:`str`, optional

       :returns: Dataset is returned as a :class:`pandas.DataFrame` object.